Our 8 Best Gazebos & Marquees

 Design apart, we also like the structure.
 The frame is sturdy and made of powder coated steel.
 Dark copper brown is an elegant colour that matches perfectly with the dark beige roof canopy made from quality woven 180g/m² PA coated polyester fabric.
 The fabric also covers the legs of the structure and hides the closures of the mosquito curtains.

-Although designed as a temporary structure, the frame is sturdy and the feet come with holes at the bottom that allow securing the gazebo to the ground if required.
+Although designed as a temporary structure, the frame is sturdy and the feet come with holes at the bottom that allow it to be secured to the ground if required.
 However, don’t expect it to withstand storms, strong blasts or heavy rains.

 VonHaus is a compact pop-up gazebo ideal for outdoor dining and partying in all weathers.
 Thanks to the 2x2m structure, the product fits in almost all outdoor spaces, while the sturdy frame adds resistance to the shelter.